The DBE application review process

 Reviewers will often create flow charts to track organizational changes and/or where the firm is connected with other firms by means of interlocking directors and/or officers.

-Tracing dates through the dbe application is also an often used review technique.
-Conflicting dates and conflicting information can also raise questions at the on-site interview.
+Tracing dates through the DBE application is an often used review technique.
+Conflicting dates and information can also raise questions at the on-site interview.

 Information related to your dbe application that the reviewer considers: